ncmreynolds/pimoroniTrackball/README.md

 ## Connections

 These trackballs communicate over I2C and optionally provide an interrupt you can use to trigger events.
+This library does not yet support interrupts and callbacks but may in the future.

 ## Methods